pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 - A pun in English could translate directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation

-The metaphor helps us realize there can be several different interpretations of "compilation correctness" where some guarantees can be stronger than others.
+The analogy helps us realize there can be several different interpretations of "compilation correctness" where some guarantees can be stronger than others.
 It is fair to say that the direct translation from English to Spanish is a correct translation as the informational content is going to be the same, but one could also argue that it is not correct because it doesn't include important contextual information about it being a pun.

 This is related to the difference between operational correctness and full abstraction correctness of compilation.